Skip to content

 Plugins

-Plugins are the way Crafted AI gives models safe, organisation-scoped skills.
-The plugin runtime exposes two kinds of plugin behind one surface:
+Crafted AI exposes two kinds of plugin behind one abstraction:

-• First-party plugins - shipped by Crafted AI and run in-process, such as the WhatsApp plugin.
+• First-party plugins — shipped by Crafted AI and run in-process.
+The WhatsApp plugin is the current first-party plugin.

 • MCP-backed plugins — customer-installed MCP servers that expose tools over HTTP transports.

-2. WhatsApp inbound path - the reply worker calls the gateway with the WhatsApp app’s selected enabledPluginIds, so only those plugins are visible to the assistant.
+2. WhatsApp inbound path — the reply worker calls the same gateway runtime using the bot bound to the WhatsApp number.
+Only the bot’s allowed plugins are eligible.

 The WhatsApp first-party plugin exposes Twilio-backed sending tools: